-Introducing the NI roboRIO the next generation in student robotics controllers.
+Introducing the roboRIO the next generation in student robotics controllers.
 This device is designed specifically with FIRST in mind.
 It's more powerful, lighter, and smaller than the previous cRIO.
 This new controller will give FRC teams unmatched power starting in the FRC 2015 season.

 Will roboRIO support other programming languages?